LRGASP/lrgasp-submissions/docs/expression_matrix_format.md

 * **Header**: The first field must be `ID`, and the rest of the column names should be the sample/replicates labels.
 * **ID column**: Transcripts should have the same IDs as ones provided in GTF, and must be a conforming [feature identifier](metadata-identifiers.md#feature-identifiers).
-* **Quantification values reported**: Any metric is acceptable as long as they correlate with RNA concentration.
-This can be evaluated using known concentrationa of SIRVs. `NA` values are allowed.
+* **Quantification values reported**: Units must be TPM, `NA` values are allowed when no expression is observed.
+See [Expression unit identifiers](metadata-identifiers.md#expression_unit_identifiers).

 Gene expression will be calculated by summing up all the transcripts' expression values coming from the same locus.

 ## Expression matrix example